Article

 3. Michigan Central Station

 Access to transportation routes helped enable Detroit’s success as an industrial powerhouse.
 Railroads in particular allowed goods and people to be transported across the Midwest to cities like Cincinnati, OH and Chicago, IL.
 When the old Michigan Central Railroad burned down in the early 1900s, a new station was built in 1913 to accommodate a growing number of passengers.
 While the need for rail transportation declined in the mid-1900s, many troops shipping off to fight in the Second World War passed through the building.
 With the rise of automobiles, the station saw a steady decline of passengers into the late 1900s.
 The last train left the station in 1988.
-Michigan Central Station is a National Historic Landmark.
+Michigan Central Station was listed on the National Register of Historic Places in 1975.

 Brick factory building.